 Siena loves golfing, hiking, and traveling.
 Fun fact: she hiked 100 miles along the Cornwall Coast of England with her mother.

 Born and raised in California, Siena moved to Oregon to pursue her education at Oregon State University (OSU) where her father was an alumnus.
 She majored in finance and minored in leadership at OSU.
 During her time there, she was a member of the Finance Club, Real Estate Club, and Kappa Kappa Gamma sorority.
 After graduation she traveled to Europe, making stops in Italy, Austria, and Germany.

-Impressed by FP Transitions’ collaborative and creative work environment, Siena joined the team as an Analyst.
+Impressed by FP Transitions’ collaborative and creative work environment, Siena joined the team as an analyst.
 She appreciates that her role uses her degree and strength as a problem solver.
 She enjoys analyzing cash flow and creating customized succession plans that fit the individual needs of the client.
-By modeling each clients’ cash flow, compensation reports, and equity pathways, her work supports our comprehensive consulting, making it possible for the clients to make informed decisions.
+By modeling each clients’ cash flow, compensation reports, and equity pathways, her work supports our comprehensive consulting, making it possible for clients to make informed decisions.